view7677/java-interview-questions/pages/UNIX_Shell.md

 ### 477. What is the first character of the output in `ls –l` command ?

-We use` ls -l` command to list the files and directories in a directory.
+We use`ls -l` command to list the files and directories in a directory.
-With `-l `option we get long listing format.
+With `-l`option we get long listing format.
 In this format the first character identifies the entry type.
 The entry
 type can be one of the following:

-b: Block special file
+`b: Block special file
 c: Character special file
 d: Directory
 l : Symbolic link
 s: Socket link
-p: FIFO
+p: FIFO`

-- : Regular file
+`-: Regular file`

 In general we see d for directory and - for a regular file.

 ### 478. What is the difference between Multi-tasking and Multi-user environment?

 In a Multi-tasking environment, same user can submit more than one tasks and operating system will execute them at the same time.
-In a Multi-user environment, more than one user can interact with
-the operating system at the same time.
+In a Multi-user environment, more than one user can interact with the operating system at the same time.

 ### 479. What is Command Substitution in Unix?